vccw/vccw.github.io/artsfest_2016.md

 		<p>If you wish to exhibit at the festival, please
 		<a href="artsfest_apply.html">visit our festival guidelines and
 		application page</a>.
-Artist applications will open in early September.</p>
+Artist applications are now open; the deadline for entry is October 31st.</p>

 		<p>For questions about the festival, please mail <a href="mailto:violetcrownartsfestival@gmail.com">violetcrownartsfestival@gmail.com</a>.</p>